 Tokyo Metropolitan Government Building

-Both observatories are open year round (except from December 29th to January 3rd) from 9:30 to 23:00 (North Observatory) and 9:30 to 17:30 (South Observatory).
-The North Observatory closes the 2nd and 4th Monday of the month while the the South Observatory is closed the 1st and 3rd Tuesday of every month.
+Both observatories at the Tokyo Metropolitan Government Building are open year-round (except from December 29th to January 3rd) from 9:30 to 23:00 (North Observatory) and 9:30 to 17:30 (South Observatory).
+The North Observatory closes the 2nd and 4th Monday of the month while the South Observatory is closed the 1st and 3rd Tuesday of every month.

 Find your way to Ginza on the weekends when Chuo-dori closes off to traffic for even more excitement.
 The so-called Pedestrians’ Paradise lures street performers and miscellaneous hawkers to create an enticing scene full of energy.

 From the first observation deck, you can continue up to the second platform for an extra ¥1,030.
 Alternatively, purchase a Fast Skytree combo ticket for ¥4000 that gives express access for both.

-Seeking out the latest gadgets in Tokyo always starts with a stop in Akihabara.
-Tokyo’s famous electronics shopping district is the perfect place to browse through mobile phones, computers, or cameras.
+Seeking out the latest gadgets in Japan’s capital city always starts with a stop in Akihabara.
+Also referred to as Electric Town, Tokyo’s famous electronics shopping district is the perfect place to browse through mobile phones, computers, or cameras.

 Tokyo National Museum

-Exploring the museum to its fullest takes the better part of a day.
-Highlights of the Tokyo National Museum include the Honkan (Japanese Gallery), a collection of Japanese art spread over 24 exhibitions; Tōyōkan (Asian Gallery), showcasing art from elsewhere in Asia and the Middle East; and Hōryū-ji Hōmotsukan (The Gallery of Hōryū-ji Treasures), containing treasures dating as far back as the 7th century.
+Exploring the Tokyo National Museum to its fullest takes the better part of a day.
+Highlights include the Honkan (Japanese Gallery), a collection of Japanese art spread over 24 exhibitions; Tōyōkan (Asian Gallery), showcasing art from elsewhere in Asia and the Middle East; and Hōryū-ji Hōmotsukan (The Gallery of Hōryū-ji Treasures), containing treasures dating as far back as the 7th century.